MMIV-ML/fastMONAI/paper/paper.md

 #### Download external data

-For this task, we will download the MedMNIST lung nodule data with corresponding labels (bening or malignant).
+For this task, we will download the MedMNIST lung nodule data with corresponding labels, indicating whetere the nodules are benign (b) or malignant (m).
 We will download the data with the following line of code:

 ```